 o Of the 258 drivers in fatal crashes tested for alcohol and/or drugs, 60% were negative for alcohol/drugs, 29% were positive for drugs only, 9% were positive for alcohol only, and 3% were positive for both alcohol and drugs.

 • Vulnerable roadway users:

-o Pedestrians in crashes have shown an increasing trend over the last 10 years with 49 deaths in 2015, 37 in 2014, and 30 in 2013.
+o Pedestrians in crashes have shown an increasing trend over the last 10 years with current data showing 2.9% of pedestrian related crashes.